 Spiced Dahl Buddha Bowl with Teff Flat Bread

-I hope you love my spiced lentil dhal – it’s packed full of nutrients and cold-fighting herbs and spices, plus it’s perfect for school or work lunches and you can mix it up with whatever vegetables you like to put together your own Buddha Bowl (a bowl of nutrient-packed vegetarian goodness).
+This weeks recipe of the week comes from food blogger Natalie Zee… a spiced lentil dahl combined with a wholemeal teff flat bread – it’s packed full of nutrients and cold-fighting herbs and spices, plus it’s perfect for school or work lunches and you can mix it up with whatever vegetables you like to put together your own Buddha Bowl (a bowl of nutrient-packed vegetarian goodness).

 Spiced Lentil Dahl

 1 brown onion, finely diced

 1⁄2 a tbsp. of coconut oil